lammps/lammps/doc/src/compute_born_matrix.rst

 **Output info:**

-This compute calculates a global array with the number of rows=21.
+This compute calculates a global vector with 21 values that are the second derivatives of the potential energy w.r.t. strain.
+The values are in energy units.
 The values are ordered as explained above.
-These values can be used by any command that uses a global values from a compute as input.
+These values can be used by any command that uses global values from a compute as input.
 See the :doc:`Howto output <Howto_output>` doc page for an overview of LAMMPS output options.